particle-iot/docs/src/content/datasheets/photon-shields.md

 |D5 | Button 2   | Button 3 |
 |D6 | Button 3   | Button 2 |
 |D7 | Button 4   | Button 1 |

+### Internet Button - Library
+If you're already logged into Build.particle.io then you can [jump directly to the library](https://build.particle.io/libs/55e0a4256b6e3275580009ce/tab/1_Blink_An_LED.cpp) to get going quickly and easily with the InternetButton library, which wraps all the features in easy-to-use functions.

+Examples include:
+1. __Blink an LED__ - How to control the smart LEDs on this board
+2. __Blink all the LEDs__ - An extension on the simplest case
+3. __LEDs and Buttons__ - How to read the buttons on the Button, and make LEDs blink with them
+4. __Good Combination__ - A set of button and LED conditionals that I happen to like and use frequently
+5. __Motion__ - The Internet Button also has an accelerometer on it to measure motion- this shows how the related functions work
+6. __Orientation__ - How to use the accelerometer functions to determine the orientation
+7. __Internet__ - Send that data out to the world!
+8. __Making Music__ - Learn how to play notes and songs with your Button
+9. __Release Firmware__ - Big, complicated set of epic.

 ![Internet Button](/assets/images/shields/internet-button/button.png)